readFOLD/FOLD/README.md

 FOLD
 =============

 FOLD is a context creation platform for journalists and storytellers, allowing them to structure and craft complex stories.

-To start, run: `./start`
-To reset the database, run: `./reset`
+**FOLD is live at [readfold.com](https://readfold.com)**

+If you have bug reports, please file issues [here](https://github.com/readFOLD/FOLD/issues).
+If you have feature requests, please post them on [our trello board](https://trello.com/b/ImxWYbBy/fold-roadmap)

 To run the FOLD server, API keys are needed for the various search integrations.
-They can be put in a settings.json file (along with a few other settings variables) containing the following values
+They can be put in a settings.json file (along with a few other settings variables) containing the following values.
 ```
 "VIMEO_API_KEY"
 "VIMEO_API_SECRET"